-The information above is based on 30-year expectations developed with the consulting actuary for the 2014 asset, liability and investment policy study for the North Carolina Retirement Systems.
+The information in the preceding table is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
-The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.19%.
+The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
+Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.